seerbio/seer-watchdog/README.md

      C:\Users\YourUsername\Miniconda3\Scripts
      ```
    - (Optional) Click **New** again and add the `watchdog3` directory to access bat scripts (some windows systems don't recognize *.bat scripts from that directory):
-     IMPORTANT: This path is hardcoded in the python script to function with Bruker systems.
-You can modify as needed
+     IMPORTANT: This path is defaulted in the python script to function with Bruker systems.
+You can modify as needed with the `--working-dir` argument
      ```
      C:\seer-scripts\watchdog3
      ```